A beginner’s guide to popups

 Many popups consist of one step — enter your data, click submit, and done.

+Let’s take a look at this extended journey through Summersalt's email popup.
 The first step asks whether you’re interested in free shipping.
 A “yes” response takes you to the signup form.
 And after hitting “continue” upon entering an email address, you get a discount code.
 Summersalt also steers you to one of two areas — a collection of swimwear you otherwise can’t find through the navigational menu, or general browsing.

 3. Popup placement